Haehnchen/idea-php-symfony2-plugin/README.md

 Autocomplete (or something else) is not working!
 Help! :open_mouth:
 -------------------------------------------------------------------

-* You usually need to trigger the autocomplete popup yourself, by pressing CTRL+SPACE (may be a different shortcut depending on your keymap).
+* You usually need to trigger the autocomplete popup yourself, by pressing CTRL+SPACE (maybe a different shortcut depending on your keymap).
-* Check your File -> Settings -> Languages & Framework -> PHP -> Symfony -> Enable Plugin for this Project
+* Check your File -> Settings -> PHP -> Symfony -> Enable Plugin for this Project

 Technical Diagram (Work In Progress)
 --------------------